Again, a common question that I get asked about what should be done and what shouldn’t etc so I will aim to do these for each significant model type.

 – worth changing the uppipe for a decat version

-– probably an STi TMIC although the WRX will suffice.
+– probably an STi TMIC although the WRX will suffice to get just over the 300 mark.

 It is also advisable to change to NGK PFR7B spark plugs.